A Guide to Paying Bills and Keeping Track of Expenses Bi-Weekly

 So J&J pay their 402.79 credit card bill and add it to their summary.

-Next, J&J make sure they paid all the bills that are due and check for any outstanding checks in the checkbook that haven’t been cashed, which there are none.
+Next, J&J make sure they paid all the bills that are due and check for any outstanding checks in the checkbook that haven’t been cashed, of which there are none.
 Bills are paid for the first half of the month!
 Now we can allocate money that is left over.
 Let’s make it easy for ourselves and let the spreadsheet show us how much money we have left.

-In cells A7 and A8 put “Balance Less Bills” and “Left to Allocate”.
+In cells, A7 and A8 put “Balance Less Bills” and “Left to Allocate”.
 In cell b8 put the formula “=B7-B6”.
 What we are doing is taking the total money that we have and subtracting the total money that we have allocated to show us how much we have left to allocate.

 What we are doing here is taking our bank balance that is left after we pay all of our bills, and moving it into the allocation columns to see how much money we have left to move around.
 As you can see we now have $253.07 to allocate.
 Now the choice is yours to allocate that money now or wait till the end of the month when all the monthly bills are paid.